Alive (Bee Gees song): Releases

 The remastered version found on Tales from the Brothers Gibb somewhat increases the range missing from the original album release.
 The single reached number 34 on the US charts in 1973 and debuted on #63 on that chart.
 It was the group's last top 40 hit in either the US or UK until "Jive Talkin'" in 1975.
 "Alive" was the group's last release on the Atco label.
 In 1973, the Bee Gees' manager, Robert Stigwood formed his own label, RSO Records, where the Gibb brothers enjoyed their most success.
 On the promo video for the single, which was originally made for the Dutch TV programme TopPop and was broadcast on 23 December 1972, Maurice first appears playing the piano, with Barry and Robin appearing only holding a microphone.

 Reception

 Billboard called the single a "dynamite, driving ballad."
 Cash Box described it as a "fine selection in traditional Bee Gees fashion."
+Record World called it a "romantic gem filled with those lush strings and velvet harmonies."